maddenp/iotaa/README.md

 It is assumed that `module` is importable by Python by customary means.
 As a convenience, if `module` is a valid absolute or relative path (perhaps specified as `module.py` or `/path/to/module.py`), its parent directory will automatically be added to `sys.path` so that it can be imported.

-Given a task graph comprising any number of nodes, any arbitrary subgraph may be executed by specifying the appropriate root function `function`: Only `function` and its requirements (and their requirements, etc.) will be processed, resulting in partial execution of the potentially larger graph.
+Given a task graph comprising any number of nodes, any arbitrary subgraph may be executed by specifying the appropriate root function `function`: Only `function` and its requirements (and their requirements, etc.) will be executed, resulting in partial processing of the potentially larger graph.

 The `function` argument is optional, and ignored if supplied, if the `-s` / `--show` option to show the names of available task functions in `module` is specified.